-New England's highest and most majestic mountain peaks are in New Hampshire, and when winter rolls around, the White Mountains are a picture-perfect backdrop for invigorating winter activities.
+New England's highest and most majestic mountain peaks are in New Hampshire.
+When snowfall arrives, the White Mountains are a perfect backdrop for invigorating winter activities.
 Skiers and snowboarders alike will find challenging terrain at the region's slopes, of course.
 Though, you don't need to speed downhill in order to embrace winter in this snowy mountain playground, located just over two hours north of Boston.
-Whether you're dreaming of a family adventure, a getaway with friends or a cozy couple's escape, winter's the season to enjoy one or all of these memorable White Mountains attractions:
+Whether dreaming of a family adventure, a getaway with friends, or a cozy couple's escape, enjoy these memorable White Mountains attractions.

 The rugged White Mountains are home to downhill ski and snowboard trails for all abilities and all personalities.
 Ski resorts are complete family destinations, like Attitash, Waterville Valley, and Cranmore Mountai Then, there are steep and unforgiving slopes deep in the White Mountain National Forest, such as Wildcat Mountain and Cannon Mountain, which is home to New Hampshire's most vertical drops.
-New Hampshire's largest ski area, Bretton Woods, was named #1 in the East for snow by readers of Ski Magazine for the second straight year in 2015.
+The state's largest ski area, Bretton Woods, was named top in the East for snow by readers of Ski Magazine for the second straight year in 2015.

 Whether you're an experienced rider or a timid beginner, Northern Extremes Snowmobiling in Bartlett has the equipment and instruction you need to give this exhilarating winter activity a try.
 It's easier to snowmobile than you might imagine, and there's no setting more sublime than the White Mountain National Forest, whether you set out on your own or on a guided tour along well-maintained trails.

-Imagine gliding across a snowy landscape behind a team of Alaskan Huskies, Siberians, and Malamutes: rescue dogs are given a new lease on life and the chance to do what they were born to do.
+Imagine gliding across a snowy landscape behind a team of Alaskan Huskies, Siberians, and Malamutes.
+Indeed, rescue dogs are given a new lease on life and a chance to do what they are born to do.
 At Muddy Paw Sled Dog Kennel in the White Mountains, you can experience the thrill of dog sledding and help contribute to the care of more than 100 abandoned and neglected pups.
-Winter dog sled tours can be customized for couples, families and other groups.
+Winter dog sled tours can be customized for couples, families, and other groups.